NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-21-8-run-unit-test.md

 #### Unit Tests

-Go to the terminal window, and run the following steps to execute the series of Unit tests on your prototype.
+Go to the terminal window, and run the following steps to execute the series of Unit tests on your prototype.  **FIX THESE FOLDER PATHS**

 `cd /home/pi/avs-sdk/build
 make all test